latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Town Trustee in Ripley, Dearborn, Franklin, Ohio, or Switzerland Indiana.
-Call your local town office.
-Each town and county has a Township Trustees, which may be able to offer assistance, counseling, and information on resources and programs for the needy.
-The programs are limited in nature, and a Trustee will review each application.
-Assistance provided by your town is usually provided on a-one-time-per-year basis, and the most common type of aid is rent, heating, or utilities.
-Individuals should also apply for any types of seasonal program assistance or federal programs that they are eligible for from community organizations or charities such as Energy Assistance or federal government subsidy programs.
-Call your local town and ask about the Trustee program and poor relief.
+• The programs are limited in nature, and a Trustee will review each application.
+Assistance provided by your town is usually provided on a-one-time-per-year basis, and the most common type of aid is grant money for rent, heating, or utilities.
+Individuals should also apply for any types of seasonal program assistance or federal programs that they are eligible for from community organizations or charities, or find other details on government benefits in Indiana.

 • Section 8 Housing Choice Voucher Program - This can help people find low priced housing.

 • Weatherization Assistance Program (WAP) - Funded by the federal government as well as Indiana.
 The goal is to increase the energy efficiency of dwellings, homes, and apartment.
-It will help them save on their utility bills.

-Kings Daughter Hospital and Health Services, which is based in Versailles Indiana, is another local community clinic.
-They offer outpatient care and other services.
-(812) 689-5101
+• Norton Care, formally Kings Daughter Hospital and Health Services, which is based at 206 W Tyson St, Versailles, IN 47042, is another local community clinic.
+They offer outpatient care, OBGYN for women and other services.
+Call (812) 689-5101 or (812) 801-0856.

 By Jon McNamara